 The urine or other undesirable liquid has somewhere to go, which isn’t your pet’s fur or the floor, but the liquid can’t get through and stain the mattress core or make it smell.

-These liners and covers are very easy to throw in the wash once a weak to leave them looking and smelling clean.
+These liners and covers are very easy to throw in the wash once a week to leave them looking and smelling clean.

 TheDailyShep.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.